Columbus Kidnapping Attorney

 Your Trusted Columbus Kidnapping Attorney

-The attorneys here at Koenig & Owen, LLC, have been helping the people of Columbus, Ohio, with their criminal cases for many years – from drug trafficking to aggravated murder and everything else in between.
+The attorneys here at James D. Owen, LLC, have been helping the people of Columbus, Ohio, with their criminal cases for many years – from drug trafficking to aggravated murder and everything else in between.
 We understand what it takes to get charges dismissed or reduced.
 If you would like to have us assist you with your abduction or kidnapping case, please give us a call or contact us online.